liudong-chen/liudong-chen.github.io/_pages/research.md

 <br />
 We show that risk-aware behaviors in demand response originate from non-quadratic discomfort state cost functions and price uncertainty with skewed distributions.
 We proposed a novel demand response formulation that combines non-anticipatory multi-stage decision making with non-quadratic cost functions, and showed prudence (the positive third-order derivative of the cost function) is the first principle that causes risk-averse decision behavior despite the formulation having a risk-neutral objective.
 We further proved that, given a non-quadratic cost function, the change in decision action level due to prudence scales proportionally with the skewness of the price distribution. [[Link](https://arxiv.org/abs/2405.16356)]

-## Heterogeneity and uncertainty impact on energy consumers' desicion making
+## Heterogeneity and uncertainty impact on energy consumers' decision-making
 <img style="float: left;  margin-top: 10px;
   margin-bottom: 10px;
   margin-right: 45px;